chb/indivo_server/doc/sphinx/source/api.rst

 initialization URL is clicked, and the new password is entered.

-This could be accomplished with separate calls to

-DON'T EXIST!!

-..
-   :http:post:`/accounts/{ACCOUNT_ID}/reset`, which sets the account state to ``uninitialized`` and resets the account secrets, and :http:post:`/accounts/{ACCOUNT_ID}/secret-resend`, but for efficiency's sake there exists a combined call:
+This could be accomplished with separate calls to :http:post:`/accounts/{ACCOUNT_ID}/reset`, which sets the account state to ``uninitialized`` and resets the account secrets, and :http:post:`/accounts/{ACCOUNT_ID}/secret-resend`, but for efficiency's sake there exists a combined call:

 :http:post:`/accounts/{ACCOUNT_ID}/forgot-password`